MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 transactions which allows a client to group multiple statements into a single atomic operation.
 Statements that are not explicitly inside a transaction are inside a single statement transaction.

-#### Transactions
+#### Multi-statement Transactions

-Materialize supports two kinds of transactions, read-only and write-only transactions.
+Materialize supports two kinds of multi-statement transactions, read-only and write-only transactions.
+All other transaction types must be executed as single statement transactions.

 ##### Read Only Transactions

-Read only transactions allows a client to read from multiple objects at a single timestamp.
+Read only transactions allow a client to read from multiple objects at a single timestamp.
 When a client performs the first read of the transaction, a timestamp is selected for all subsequent reads and a read hold is taken on all objects in the same schema for that timestamp.
 A read hold prevents compaction from happening on an object up to that timestamp.
 When selecting the timestamp we consider all objects in the schema.
 A consequence of this is that read only transactions